 Union College is a long-established, non-denominational, liberal arts school in Schenectady, NY, an old Dutch settlement up in the Hudson Valley watershed.

 In 1948 its students organized a social centre with a bar they called Dutchmens’ Rathskeller.

 The information below on the establishment and operation of the bar was gleaned from back issues of the college’s newspaper, Concordiensis, stored in the New York State Historic Newspapers’ digital archive.

-The Board of Trustees concurred with the plan then, as it did in 1948, but the onset of National Prohibition in 1920 likely made the idea moot.
-In any case, it became a reality in 1948.
+The Rathskeller was in part financed and built by the students themselves.
+Numerous Greek letter societies made contributions.
+The plan to create a licensed bar was first bruited in 1918.
+The College Board of Trustees concurred with the plan then, but perhaps the onset of National Prohibition in 1920 made the idea moot.
+In any case, it only became a reality in 1948.

 In the 1950s the bar was noted for its weekend jazz concerts.
 For years it ran under student management but by the 1970s the food service was contracted out.

-Some non-tech, cultural phenomena aren’t mutable, you see.
+So it remains today.
+Every time I ask an undergrad studying American Lit what they are reading, sure as shooting Champ Hemingway is there.
+Some non-tech or cultural phenomena aren’t mutable, you see.
 So sing the conquistadores of American letters, if you can hear them.

 Note re images: The first image shown is drawn from the 1959 advertisement linked in the text, via New York State Historical Newspapers.
 The second image appears on the website of Union College also linked above.
 All intellectual property therein belongs solely to the lawful owners.
 Images used for educational and historical purposes.
 All feedback welcomed.